MathewRGB/BlaEngine/docs/engine-interface.md

 	will be informed that the engine is not properly registered.

 * info
-	the engine wants to send information to the GUI.
+	the engine wants to send infos to the GUI.
 This should be done whenever one of the info has changed.
-	The engine can send only selected infos or multiple infos with one info command, e.g. "info currmove e2e4 currmovenumber 1" or
+	The engine can send only selected infos and multiple infos can be send with one info command, e.g. "info currmove e2e4 currmovenumber 1" or
 	     "info depth 12 nodes 123456 nps 100000".
 	Also all infos belonging to the pv should be sent together